RizeFinance/devops_test/README.md

-*    We want to serve these services from a single server on port 1212 (sinatra) and 206 (webrick)
+*    We want to serve these services from a single server on port 1212 (sinatra) and 206 (webrick).
+The sinatra service should run on the puma web server, not the default webrick.

 *    (Extra credit) on Tuesday & Thursday we want to serve webrick on port 1212 and sinatra on port 206